Indirect detection of long-lived particles in a rich dark sector with a dark vector portal: Current and future constraints from astrophysics, cosmology and colliders

-\paragraph{Accelerator-based searches} Light dark Higgs bosons are certainly among the primary targets of intensity frontier searches for sub-$\gev$ new physics as they correspond to one out of only a few available simple renormalizable portals to the dark sector.
-Based on available data one can put upper bounds on the mixing angle $\theta$ between $h_D$ and the SM Higgs boson $H$.
-Of particular relevance to our study are constraints obtained from E949 data on rare kaon decays\cite{E949:2008btt} and LHCb searches for rare $B$ meson decays\cite{LHCb:2015nkv,LHCb:2016awg}, as well as results of beam-dump searches in the CHARM\cite{CHARM:1985anb}, MicroBooNE\cite{MicroBooNE:2021usw}, and NA62\cite{NA62:2021zjw} experiments.
-We implement them following Refs\cite{Beacham:2019nyx,Winkler:2018qyg,Batell:2019nwo,Batell:2020vqn,Lanfranchi:2020crw}.
+Light secluded dark photons are among the primary targets of intensity frontier searches for sub-$\gev$ new physics as they correspond to one out of only a few available simple renormalizable portals to the dark sector.
+Based on available data, one can put upper bounds on the kinetic mixing parameter $\epsilon$.
+Of particular relevance to our study are constraints obtained from CHARM~\cite{CHARM:1985anb,Gninenko:2012eq}, E141~\cite{Riordan:1987aw,Andreas:2012mt}, NuCal~\cite{Blumlein:2013cua,Blumlein:1991xh}, Orsay~\cite{Andreas:2012mt,Davier:1989wz} experiments, and the newest bounds obtained by the FASER~\cite{CERNFASER} and NA62~\cite{NA62:2023qyn,CERNNA62} collaborations.

+As discussed above, rare meson decays provide stringent bounds on light, sub-$\gev$ dark vector bosons from various past accelerator-based experiments.
+Similar searches in the future are expected to constrain further the available parameter space of the model.
+For the kinetic mixing parameter range of our interest, important bounds are expected to come from the ongoing and proposed LLP searches in beam-dump and collider experiments; see Refs~\cite{Beacham:2019nyx,Alimena:2019zri,Antel:2023hkf} for reviews.
+In the following, we will show selected such bounds from the DarkQuest~\cite{Apyan:2022tsd}, FASER2~\cite{Feng:2017uoz,FASER:2018eoc}, LHCb~\cite{Craik:2022riw}, NA62~\cite{NA62:2023qyn}, and SHiP~\cite{Alekhin:2015byh} experiments.

+We note that direct searches for heavier dark species at the LHC will be very challenging since we assume that they couple to the SM only via the $A^\prime$ portal and the corresponding kinetic mixing parameter is suppressed.
+Similarly, the dark Higgs boson in our setup remains only very weakly coupled to the SM, and it avoids accelerator-based constraints.